Lemon Cream Cheese Glaze

-The combination of the smooth and creamy texture of that sweet frosting base, with the added tartness of the lemon juice, finished with a sprinkling of lemon zest, is exactly why licking the bowl was invented.
+The combination of the smooth and creamy texture of that sweet frosting base, with the added tartness of lemon juice, finished with a sprinkling of lemon zest, is exactly why licking the bowl was invented.

 About this lemon cream cheese glaze

 This is the easiest glaze using simple ingredients you probably already have in your kitchen.
 In about 5 minutes you’ll have your frosting ready to be used immediately or stored in the fridge for later use.

 Top your sticky buns, blueberry muffins, cookies, and cakes with this unforgettable sweet and sour glaze to transform an already delicious treat to something out of this world.